 However, they should bear in mind that a purpose of the shareholding requirement is to ensure that the representative is genuinely a senior employee who will work to establish the business.
 If the employee has the ability to control their own assignment, then this could lead to the application being subject to a higher degree of scrutiny than usual.

-Can an applicant simply sell their shares in the overseas business?
+Can an applicant simply sell their shares in the overseas business on sole representative visa?

 Yes, they can sell them.
 However, it is required that they provide the previous year’s share register when applying, so they will need to provide evidence of selling their shares since then, and an updated share register.

 FREE CONSULTATION FROM IMMIGRATION LAWYERS IN LONDON – SOLE REPRESENTATIVE VISA

 You can request 15 minutes free consultation from our immigration lawyers; it will be conducted over the phone only.